-Organisations may not have scope to ask multiple questions on sex, variations of sex characteristics and sexual orientation, or to take the 2-step method approach for capturing trans/gender diverse workforce representation.
+Organisations may not have scope to:

-In this case, organisations can take an approach (such as the one outlined below) that captures multiple data points in one question.
+- ask multiple questions on sex, variations of sex characteristics and sexual orientation - take the 2-step method approach for capturing trans/gender diverse workforce representation. - In this case, organisations can take an approach like below that captures multiple data points in the one question.